Root-107/unity-client-server/README.md

 }
 ```

-# Handeling Messages
+# Handling Messages
-Messages will be passed to the methouds defined in the server and client packets.
+Messages will be passed to the methods defined in the server and client packets.

 ## Example
 Client packet